kescobo/blog.bonham.ch/posts/more-fun-with-typst.md

 I'm so predictable.

-Last November, I [wrote a post](/posts/typst-job-apps) about `typst`, a new type-setting software written in rust that's meant to replace $\latex$.
+Last November, I [wrote a post](/posts/typst-job-apps) about `typst`, a new type-setting software written in rust that's meant to replace $\LaTeX$.
 In that post, I said,

 > Well, I didn't get a job in that round,